 A twin pregnancy can be one of the biggest whirlwinds you’ll experience, especially as you get used to the idea of life with twins.

-With this checklist in hand, now you know the practical steps you actually need to take, without worrying about whether you’ve overlooked a key task.
-Regardless of where you are in your twin pregnancy, you can check what else you need to do before the big arrival.
+With this checklist in hand, now you know the practical steps you need to take, without worrying about whether you’ve overlooked a key task.
+Regardless of where you are in your twin pregnancy, this checklist will make sure you have everything you need before the big arrival.

 Get more tips on preparing for twins: